You are here

 Professional development will be a key component of your first year.
 We will provide the technical training you need to do your job in online, individual, and classroom-based formats.
 On-the-job learning is key, and being part of a smaller team means your help on delivering our audits is greatly valued.
 Non-technical training, such as inter-personal communication skills and how to write well, is also offered to you.

-As a QAO graduate, you will rotate QAO teams at least once in your first year to give you broad exposure to the clients, work, and teams across a variety of sectors.
+As a QAO graduate, you will work across various areas of the business to give you broad exposure to the clients, work, and teams across a variety of sectors.
 This helps you explore and identify the areas that most interest you.

 Do you support further study?